 Articles pertaining to normal anatomy require a different structure, and the following subheadings are recommended:

 As with all other articles, the introductory paragraph should introduce the anatomical term and aim to give an interesting summary.
+The first sentence shoulder contain the title of the article in bold.

 - blood supply: